 Indo-Tibetan Border Police

-The Indo-Tibetan Border Police (ITBP), established on 24th October, 1962, is an Indian paramilitary force that was conceived for the security of the Indian border along the Tibet Autonomous Region of China, which is spread across 2115 km. presently there are 60,500 personnel working in 55 Battalions.
+Indo-Tibetan Border Police (ITBP) was established on 24th of October, 1962.
+It was conceived for the security of the Indian border along the Tibet Autonomous Region of China, which is spread across 2115 km.